-- Professional services Cross-Over received approximately 8,700 and 9,800 hours of volunteered professional services from various medical doctors (general practitioners and specialists), dentists, and nurses in the care of its patients during 2021 and 2020, respectively.
-The value of such volunteer hours was approximately \$480,274 and \$606,482 for the years ended June 30, 2021 and 2020, respectively, based on hourly rates obtained from The Virginia Association of Free Clinics. - Medical supplies Cross-Over also received approximately \$30,287 and \$4,030 of medical supplies, office furniture and equipment, and computers from various donors during 2021 and 2020, respectively. - Lab and diagnostic services Blood, tissue and other health screening and diagnostic services are provided directly to Cross-Over's patients by two Richmond-based medical facilities.
+- Professional services Cross-Over received approximately 11,250 and 8,700 hours of volunteered professional services from various medical doctors (general practitioners and specialists), dentists, and nurses in the care of its patients during 2022 and 2021, respectively.
+The value of such volunteer hours was approximately \$664,875 and \$480,274 for the years ended June 30, 2022 and 2021, respectively, based on hourly rates obtained from The Virginia Association of Free Clinics. - Medical supplies Cross-Over also received approximately \$0 and \$30,287 of medical supplies, office furniture and equipment, and computers from various donors during 2022 and 2021, respectively. - Lab and diagnostic services Blood, tissue and other health screening and diagnostic services are provided directly to Cross-Over's patients by two Richmond-based medical facilities.
 The value of contributed lab and diagnostic services provided to Cross-Over's patients have not been included in the in-kind contributions.

-NOTE M - CONCENTRATIONS
+NOTE L - CONCENTRATIONS

 Financial instruments which potentially subject Cross-Over to concentrations of credit risk consist principally of cash and cash equivalents, grants and other receivables.
 The Organization maintains cash on deposit with two financial institutions located in the United States of America.
 The Federal Deposit Insurance Corporation (FDIC) provides insurance coverage for up to \$250,000 of cash held in each separate FDIC insured bank and savings institution.
-The Organization had aggregate balances exceeding the FDIC insured amount by \$2,126,366 and \$1,292,022 as of June 30, 2021 and 2020, respectively.
+The Organization had aggregate balances exceeding the FDIC insured amount by \$2,187,570 and \$2,126,366 as of June 30, 2022 and 2021, respectively.

-As of June 30, 2021 and 2020, approximately 86% and 74%, respectively, of the Organization's receivables were derived from four donors.
+As of June 30, 2022, approximately 52% of the Organization's receivables were derived from two donors.
+As of June 30, 2021, approximately 86% of the Organization's receivables were derived from four donors.

-NOTE N - COVID-19
+NOTE M - COVID-19